acolad-digital/oxygen-fda-labeling/README.md

 ## Warranty

 No warranty of any kind is provided.
-You can however open issues in the [FDA labeling GitHub project](https://github.com/Amplexor/oxygen-fda-labeling/issues) to report errors, suggest enhancements or evolutions, ask questions.
+You can however open issues in the [FDA labeling GitHub project](https://github.com/acolad-digital/oxygen-fda-labeling/issues) to report errors, suggest enhancements or evolutions, ask questions.

 # Copyright and licence

-Copyright (C) 2018-2019 AMPLEXOR
+Copyright (C) 2022-2023 Acolad Digital

 This project is licensed under [Apache License 2.0](LICENSE.txt)